Xuvero/Calculator/Readme.md

 <h1>Simple Calculator</h1>
 This calculator project was maded to make a calculator in the most simple way using pyqt5.
-The layout is updated and the enter key inte "=" button works now.
+The layout is updated and the enter key enter "=" button works now.

 <h2>Project Over View</h2>
 Its a common calculator with a cool theme on it.